Blog

 The Paint Problem

 The most common deposit deduction we see is for "painting."
 Many landlords claim the entire apartment needs repainting and deduct the full cost from the deposit.
 Normal wear and tear - including minor scuff marks and normal fading - is not a valid deduction under Ecuadorian law.
-If your landlord claims painting costs, demand receipts from a licensed painter and compare to market rates ($150-$400 for a full apartment repaint in Cuenca).
+If your landlord claims painting costs, demand receipts from a licensed painter and compare them to current local quotes.

 Scams That Target Expats